Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Diagnosing image classification CNNs with

+\ijcv{In this section we further demonstrate the use of \gcam{} in analyzing failure modes of image classification CNNs, understanding the effect of adversarial noise, and identifying and removing biases in datasets, in the context of VGG-16 pretrained on imagenet.}

-\subsection{Analyzing Failure Modes for VGG-16}
+\subsection{Analyzing failure modes for VGG-16}

-We use \cgb{} to analyze failure modes of the VGG-16 CNN on ImageNet classification~\cite{imagenet_cvpr09}.
-In order to see what mistakes a network is making we first get a list of examples that the network (VGG-16) fails to classify correctly.
-For the misclassified examples, we use \cgb{} to visualize both the correct and the predicted class.
-A major advantage of \cgb{} visualization over other methods that allows for this analysis is its high-resolution and its ability to be highly class-discriminative.
+In order to see what mistakes a network is making, we first get a list of examples that the network (VGG-16) fails to classify correctly.
+For these misclassified examples, we use \cgb{} to visualize both the correct and the predicted class.
 As seen in \figref{fig:failures}, some failures are due to ambiguities inherent in ImageNet classification.
 We can also see that \emph{seemingly unreasonable predictions have reasonable explanations}, an observation also made in HOGgles~\cite{vondrick_iccv13}.
+A major advantage of \cgb{} visualizations over other methods is that due to its high-resolution and ability to be class-discriminative, it readily enables these analyses.